High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Nystr om discretizations for the solution of modified Helmholz BIE

-together with trapezoidal rules for treatment of regular and periodic integrands (we note that the function $C_k(z)$ in equation~\eqref{eq:splitH} is smooth) as well as closed form formulas for the evaluation of the integrals of products of the kernel $\log \left (4\sin ^2 \left (\frac{t-\tau}{2} \right) \right)$ and the Fourier harmonics (see~\cite{ColtonKress} for a detailed description).
-Unfortunately, the Kussmaul-Martensen quadratures cannot be applied directly in the case when the wavenumber $k$ is complex because the Bessel function $J_0(k|z|)$ in the logarithmic splitting~\eqref{eq:splitH} grows exponentially as $|z| \to \infty$ in the case when the wavenumber $k$ is complex with positive imaginary part.
-This setback can be remedied in various ways, either using cutoff functions to mollify the exponential growth of the Bessel functions~\cite{turc1} or by replacing the Bessel function $J_0(k|z|)$ in equation~\eqref{eq:splitH} with a function that has the same asymptotic behavior as $|z|\to 0$ but decreases exponentially as $|z|\to \infty$~\cite{lu2014efficient}.
-The former approach amounts to localizing the logarithmic splitting only in a neighborhood of the singularity, that is
+where $C_k(z)$ is a smooth function.
+Unfortunately, the Kussmaul-Martensen quadratures cannot be applied directly in the case when the wavenumber $k$ is complex with positive imaginary part because the Bessel function $J_0(k|z|)$ in the logarithmic splitting~\eqref{eq:splitH} grows exponentially as $|z| \to \infty$.
+This setback can be remedied in various ways, either using cutoff functions to mollify the exponential growth of the Bessel functions~\cite{turc1} or carefully modifying the splitting formula~\eqref{eq:splitH}~\cite{lu2014efficient}.
+However, neither of these approaches are particularly suited for use with CQ to solve time-domain problems.
+For this reason, we use alternative quadrature schemes that can be applied seamlessly to the resolution of general logarithmic singularities.